Photo: Bella Bridesmaids Dallas | John Cain

 DON’T: Wear a Casual Watch

-It’s better to skip the wristwatch altogether than wear the casual one you wear every day.
+It’s better to skip the wristwatch altogether than wear the casual one you wear daily.
 Does your favorite watch have a silicone band or a canvas strap?
 Sorry, you’re better off leaving it at home.

 DON’T: Skip the Tie

-Whether you choose a tux or a suit, do not skip the tie.
+Whether you wear a tux or a suit, don’t skip the tie.
 Also, don't forget to button your dress shirt all the way up and affix your tie properly, whether in a bowtie, Windsor knot, or Pratt knot form.

 DON’T: Wear Bright Colors

 Traditionally, darker colors are more formal.
-For suits and tuxes, black, gray, navy, and burgundy are classic choices, regardless of the season.
+Dark suits and tuxes — such as black, gray, navy, and burgundy — are classic choices, regardless of the season.

 For fall wedding dresses, jewel tones are a sophisticated choice.
-For summer wedding dresses, chiffon gowns in neutral tones are an elegant option.
+Chiffon gowns in neutral tones are an elegant option for summer wedding dresses.

 DON’T: Upstage the Bride or Groom

-The main rule of dressing for any wedding, regardless of the dress code, is to not upstage the bride or groom.
+Regardless of the dress code, the main rule of dressing for any wedding is not to upstage the bride or groom.
 From the colors you choose to the silhouettes you wear, it’s important not to steal any attention away from the happy couple!

 There’s no need to wear a ball gown that might rival the bride’s wedding dress or show up in a top hat and tails if the groom is wearing a classic tux.
-These can be appropriate options for a white tie celebration but a bit too over the top for a black tie event.
+These options are appropriate for a white tie celebration but a bit too over the top for a black tie event.

-Related: What to Wear to a Barn Wedding [Full Guide]
+Related: What to Wear to a Wedding Welcome Party (For Brides, Grooms, and Guests)

 Everyone at a black tie wedding should be donning formal wear, from the couple-to-be to the wedding party to the guests.
 How you put your own spin on it or add your own sense of style to the look is entirely up to you!